Hook Runtime Bootstrap Model

 bin/andbuild/directories. - Keep transient repo-local runtime caches under ignored

-.code-ethos/cache/paths, not under.git. - Keep the parent hook shim stable and move versioned behavior into the
+.coding-ethos/cache/paths, not under.git. - Keep installed hook entrypoints as stable generated scripts and move

 coding-ethoscheckout.